 When times are difficult, many are hard-pressed to cope with the financial crunch.
-What adds to the despair is where to draw the funds in case of an unforeseen expense comes around.
-Especially with the ongoing COVID-19 pandemic, it has been a tough time especially for many Malaysians.
-Many have lost their jobs or experienced a pay cut in their salaries.
+What adds to the despair is where to draw the funds in case an unforeseen expense comes around.
+However, it’s easier said than done especially when making ends meet is already challenging as it is.

-The usual grumble about setting up a buffer fund (emergency fund) is the inadequacy of funds to even cover the recurring expenses.
+The usual grumble about setting up a buffer fund is the inadequacy of funds to even cover the recurring expenses.
 Conventional wisdom in personal finance states that an emergency fund is a way to rescue you from a ‘future’ financial misfortune.
-Some sources recommended you should save in between three to six months of expenses for your emergency fund.
 In essence, you need to level up in terms of financial maturity.

-In any endeavour, particularly when it comes to saving money, there has to be a fine blueprint.
-You need to draw up a roadmap to guide you on how to achieve your financial goal.
+In any endeavor, particularly when it comes to saving money, there has to be a fine blueprint.
+You need to draw up a road-map to guide you achieve your financial goal.
 It would be best to set a definite monetary target over a period of time.
-Keep your financials in check with these free financial apps.

-Once you have a roadmap in place, avoid detours and follow the route accurately.
-You do not actually need to allocate a greater chunk of your income from the start.
+Once you have a road-map in place, avoid detours and follow the route accurately.
+You don’t actually need to allocate a greater chunk of your income at the start.

 The greatest pitfall in building an emergency fund is when you lose steam midway in your journey.
 Treat this mission as a game without a reset button.
-Unless of course that you are aborting the mission because of a ‘real’ emergency.
+Unless of course that you’re aborting the mission because of a “real” emergency.

 In truth, working to grow your emergency fund is a test of determination.
-It is not a switch that you can turn on and off.
-The objective should be to fulfil the goal because it carries more weight beyond the present.
+It’s not a switch that you can turn on and off.
+The objective should be to fulfill the goal because it carries more weight beyond the present.
 What is at stake is your future financial security no less.

 Resourceful individuals will not rely solely on their regular incomes in their quest to build an emergency fund.
 Having a second or third source to supplement your current income would be helpful.
 There are boundless earning opportunities in this era of the digital world.